data-1975/eda-to-mlops-data-science/README.md

 * Reassessment of distributions
 * Before vs. after comparisons
-* Validation of the impact of data treatment decisions
+* Validation of the impact of cleaning decisions

-📌 Goal: **ensure that cleaning improved the data rather than biased it**.
+📌 **Goal:** ensure that cleaning improved the data rather than biased it.

 ---